DanOvando/marlin/docs/articles/fleet-management.md

 `marlin` allows for a wide range of options to govern both the management and internal dynamics of fishing fleets.

-Things you can adjust include
+Things you can adjust include:

-- The `fleet_model` option, which at the moment supports `constant effort`, in which total fishing effort remains constant, and `open access` where total effort increases or decreases in response to profits.
+- **Fleet models**: `fleet_model` controls effort dynamics.
+Options are:

+  - `"constant_effort"`: total effort fixed at `base_effort` each time
+    step
+  - `"open_access"`: effort adjusts based on average profitability, equilibrating where total profits = 0
+  - `"sole_owner"`: effort adjusts based on marginal profitability, equilibrating at maximum economic yield (MEY) where marginal profit = 0
+  - `"manual"`: effort taken from a user-supplied vector

-- Closed fishing seasons per critter, for example enforcing a closed season for species X but not species Y
+- **Closed fishing seasons** per species (e.g. enforcing a closed season for species X but not species Y)

-- Catch quotas per species
+- **Catch quotas** per species

-- Effort caps per fleet
+- **Effort caps** per fleet

-- Size limits and selectivity forms per metier and critter
+- **Size limits and selectivity** forms per metier and species

-- no-take Marine Protected Areas
+- **No-take marine protected areas** (MPAs)

-You can mix and match most of these options (e.g. an open-access fleet subjected to a total quota for some species but not for others).
+You can mix and match most of these options — for example, running an open-access fleet subject to a total quota for some species but not others.

-First, let’s set up the system and the critters we will deal with, in this case a simple example of one bigeye tuna population.
+First, let’s set up the system and the species.
+In this case we use a simple example with one bigeye tuna population.

 ``` r
 library(marlin)